 Now that you have the NPS scores, you need to understand what it means, and that’s where benchmarking comes in.
 You should benchmark your NPS in three ways –

-• Industry benchmarking: Compare your NPS score with the industry average.
-The average NPS score in retail is 41.
+- Industry benchmarking: Compare your NPS score with the industry average.
+Every industry is different, NPS in travel will be different from NPS in Fintech.
+For example, the average NPS score in retail is 41.
 Therefore if you have a score less than 41, it’s time you listen to customer feedback.

 Step 6 – Deep Analysis of Customer Segments